Degree Requirements

 - Annual Committee Meetings (Minimum every 12 months.)

-- Any additional 3 Credit Elective Courses necessary to bring the total number of electives taken to 4.
+- Any additional credits of Elective Courses required to bring the total to 12 elective credits.

-- Review Individual Development Plan (IDP) annually with Advisor.
+- Review and update Individual Development Plan (IDP) annually with Advisor.
 Updates filed with the Curriculum Office.

 - Thesis Research